robinrodricks/FluentFTP/README.md

   - **GetXCRC**() - Retrieves the CRC32 checksum of the given file, if the server supports it.

-### FTPS

-*Set these before you call `Connect()`.
-You can [automatically detect FTPS connection settings](#faq_autodetect) that work with your server.*

-  - **EncryptionMode** - Type of SSL to use, or none.
-Explicit is TLS, Implicit is SSL. **Default:** FtpEncryptionMode.None.

-  - **DataConnectionEncryption** - Indicates if data channel transfers should be encrypted. **Default:** true.

-  - **SslProtocols** - Encryption protocols to use. **Default:** SslProtocols.Default.

-  - **SslBuffering** - Whether to use SSL Buffering to speed up data transfer during FTP operations.
-Turn this off if you are having random issues with FTPS/SSL file transfer. **Default:** FtpsBuffering.Auto.

-  - **ClientCertificates** - X509 client certificates to be used in SSL authentication process.
-[Learn more.](#faq_certs)

-  - **ValidateCertificate** - Event is fired to validate SSL certificates.
-If this event is not handled and there are errors validating the certificate the connection will be aborted.

-  - **ValidateAnyCertificate** - Accept any SSL certificate received from the server and skip performing the validation using the `ValidateCertificate` callback.
-Useful for Powershell users. **Default:** false.

-  - **ValidateCertificateRevocation** - Indicates if the certificate revocation list is checked during authentication.
-Useful when you need to maintain the certificate chain validation, but skip the certificate revocation check. **Default:** true.

-  - **PlainTextEncryption** - Disable encryption immediately after connecting with FTPS, using the CCC command.
-This is useful when you have a FTP firewall that requires plaintext FTP, but your server mandates FTPS connections. **Default:** false.

-### Advanced Settings

-*FTP Protocol.
-You can [automatically detect FTP connection settings](#faq_autodetect) that work with your server.*

-  - **DataConnectionType** - Active or Passive connection. **Default:** FtpDataConnectionType.AutoPassive (tries EPSV then PASV then gives up)

-  - **Encoding** - Text encoding (ASCII or UTF8) used when talking with the server.
-ASCII is default, but upon connection, we switch to UTF8 if supported by the server.
-Manually setting this value overrides automatic detection. **Default:** Auto.

-  - **InternetProtocolVersions** - Whether to use IPV4 and/or IPV6 when making a connection.
-All addresses returned during name resolution are tried until a successful connection is made. **Default:** Any.

-  - **UngracefullDisconnection** - Disconnect from the server without sending QUIT. **Default:** false.

-  - **IsClone** - Checks if this control connection is a clone. **Default:** false.

-*File Listings*

-  - **ListingParser** - File listing parser to be used.
-Automatically calculated based on the type of the server, unless changed.
-File listing parsing has improved in 2017, but to use the older parsing routines please use `FtpParser.Legacy`. **Default:** `FtpParser.Auto`.

-  - **ListingCulture** - Culture used to parse file listings. **Default:** `CultureInfo.InvariantCulture`.

-  - **TimeConversion** - Controls how timestamps returned by the server are converted.
-The default setting assumes that all servers return UTC. **Default:** DateTimeStyles.AssumeUniversal.

-  - **TimeOffset** - Time difference between server and client, in hours.
-If the server is located in Amsterdam and you are in Los Angeles then the time difference is 9 hours. **Default:** 0.

-  - **RecursiveList** - Uses predefined logic to check if your server supports a recursive LIST command.
-Set this to `true` if you are sure your server supports recursive listing. (`LIST -R`).

-  - **BulkListing** - If true, increases performance of GetListing by reading multiple lines of the file listing at once.
-If false then GetListing will read file listings line-by-line.
-If GetListing is having issues with your server, set it to false. **Default:** true.

-  - **BulkListingLength** - Bytes to read during GetListing.
-Only honored if BulkListing is true. **Default:** 128.

-  - **MaximumDereferenceCount** - The maximum depth of recursion that `DereferenceLink()` will follow symbolic links before giving up. **Default:** 20.

-*File Transfer*

-  - **RetryAttempts** - The retry attempts allowed when a verification failure occurs during download or upload. **Default:** 1.

-  - **TransferChunkSize** - Chunk size (in bytes) used during upload/download of files. **Default:** 65536 (65 KB).

-  - **UploadRateLimit** - Rate limit for uploads (in kbyte/s), honored by [high level API](#highlevel). **Default:** 0 (Unlimited).

-  - **DownloadRateLimit** - Rate limit for downloads (in kbyte/s), honored by [high level API](#highlevel). **Default:** 0 (Unlimited).

-  - **UploadDataType** - Upload files in ASCII or Binary mode? **Default:** FtpDataType.Binary.

-  - **DownloadDataType** - Download files in ASCII or Binary mode? **Default:** FtpDataType.Binary.

-*Active FTP*

-  - **ActivePorts** - List of ports to try using for Active FTP connections, or null to automatically select a port. **Default:** null.

-  - **AddressResolver** - Delegate used for resolving local address, used for active data connections.
-This can be used in case you're behind a router, but port forwarding is configured to forward the ports from your router to your internal IP.
-In that case, we need to send the router's IP instead of our internal IP.

-*Timeouts*

-  - **ConnectTimeout** - Time to wait (in milliseconds) for a connection attempt to succeed, before giving up. **Default:** 15000 (15 seconds).

-  - **ReadTimeout** - Time to wait (in milliseconds) for data to be read from the underlying stream, before giving up.
-Honored by all asynchronous methods as well. **Default:** 15000 (15 seconds).

-  - **DataConnectionConnectTimeout** - Time to wait (in milliseconds) for a data connection to be established, before giving up. **Default:** 15000 (15 seconds).

-  - **DataConnectionReadTimeout** - Time to wait (in milliseconds) for the server to send data on the data channel, before giving up. **Default:** 15000 (15 seconds).

-  - **SocketPollInterval** - Time that must pass (in milliseconds) since the last socket activity before calling `Poll()` on the socket to test for connectivity.
-Setting this interval too low will have a negative impact on performance.
-Setting this interval to 0 disables Polling altogether. **Default:** 15000 (15 seconds).

-  - **NoopInterval** - Time to wait (in milliseconds) between sending NOOP commands to keep the control socket alive during long file transfers.
-Setting this interval too low will have a negative impact on performance.
-Setting this interval to 0 disables NOOP commands altogether.
-Decrease this setting if you are getting timeouts during file transfers (`Error: Timed out trying to read data from the socket stream!`).
-[Read the PR notes for suggested values for this property.](https://github.com/robinrodricks/FluentFTP/pull/504) **Default:** 15000 (15 seconds).

-*Socket Settings*

-  - **SocketKeepAlive** - Set `SocketOption.KeepAlive` on all future stream sockets. **Default:** false.

-  - **StaleDataCheck** - Check if there is stale (unrequested data) sitting on the socket or not.
-In some cases the control connection may time out but before the server closes the connection it might send a 4xx response that was unexpected and can cause synchronization errors with transactions.
-To avoid this problem the Execute() method checks to see if there is any data available on the socket before executing a command. **Default:** true.

-  - **EnableThreadSafeDataConnections** - Creates a new FTP connection for every file download and upload.
-This is slower but is a thread safe approach to make asynchronous operations on a single control connection transparent.
-Set this to `false` if your FTP server allows only one connection per username.
-[Learn more](#faq_etsdc)  **Default:** false.

 ### Utilities

 Please import `FluentFTP` to use these extension methods, or access them directly under the `FtpExtensions` class.